nazariyshvets/wordy/README.md

 To install the project follow these commands:

-1. Navigate to the folder where you want to install the project, create a virtual environment and activate it:
+1. Navigate to the folder where you want to install the project and clone it by using `git clone url`, replace 'url' with the URL of this repository.
+2. Change the directory to the "backend" by using `cd backend`.
+3. Create a virtual environment and activate it:

 - `py -m venv name`, replace 'name' with a name you like
 - `name\Scripts\activate.bat`

-2. Clone the project by using `git clone url`, replace 'url' with the URL of this repository
-3. Install the backend dependencies by running `pip install -r requirements.txt`
+4. Install the backend dependencies by running `pip install -r requirements.txt`.
-4. Change the directory to the "frontend" by using `cd frontend`
+5. Open another console and go to the "frontend" directory.
-5. Install the frontend dependencies by running `yarn install`
+6. Install the frontend dependencies by running `yarn install`.
-6. To run the backend use `py manage.py runserver`, to run the frontend use `npm start`
+7. Run the backend by using `py manage.py runserver` and then run the frontend by using `npm start`.

+Note: make sure to activate the virtual environment to run the backend part of the project, i.e., the Django project.